AnnaHollander/AnnaHollander.github.io/index.md

 <h1>Anna Hollander</h1>
 <p> "Without music, life would be a mistake."- Friedrich Nietzsche </p>
 <p> Hi!
 My name is Anna Hollander.
 I am a senior at Lehigh University majoring in Journalism and Communications, with double minor in Music and Music Industry.
-My coursework has included data journalism and visualization as well as courses in music marketing, production, and theory and writing for media.
+My coursework has included data journalism and visualization, as well as courses in music marketing, production, and theory and writing for media.
 During my academic career, I learned how to tell powerful and effective stories in a creative and interdisciplainary way.
 Here is a sampling of the different types of Data Visualizations that I have created.
 I hope you enjoy them! </p>
 <h1> Comic Strip </h1>
 <p> Here is a comic strip I made using the program 'pixton.' to better tell you a little bit about myself. </p>
 <iframe src="//www.pixton.com/embed/yd8obfwx" frameborder="0" width="100%" height="284" allowfullscreen></iframe>